huaweicloud/cloudide-plugin-api/docs/interfaces/codearts_plugin_.TreeDragAndDropController.md

 This includes drops from within the same tree.
 The mime type of a tree is recommended to be of the format `application/vnd.code.tree.<treeidlowercase>`.

+Use the special `files` mime type to support all types of dropped files [files](codearts_plugin_.DataTransferFile.md), regardless of the file's actual mime type.

 To learn the mime type of a dragged item:
 1. Set up your `DragAndDropController`
 2. Use the Developer: Set Log Level... command to set the level to "Debug"